Spiideo/soccersegcal/README.md

     python soccersegcal/dataloader.py

-## Train
+## Train Segmentation
 Train the segmentation model (add `--help` to se availible options):

     python soccersegcal/train.py

+To monitor training progress, compare different runs and get hold of the resulting checkpoint.ckpt:

+    mlflow ui

+The checkpoint can also be found by digging through the `mlruns` dir.

 ## Estimate Cameras
-To use the trained segmentation model to estimate camera parameters, use
+To use the trained segmentation model to estimate camera parameters for the first two samples (index 0 and 1) in the validation set while visualizing the optimization:

+    python soccersegcal/estimate_cameras.py -c path/to/segmentation/checkpoint.ckpt -i [0,1] -s

+To estimate all the cameras in the test set without visualisation (faster):

+    python soccersegcal/estimate_cameras.py -c path/to/segmentation/checkpoint.ckpt -p test

+To se other options:

-    python soccersegcal/estimate_cameras.py
+    python soccersegcal/estimate_cameras.py --help

+The estimated cameras will be saved in the `cams_out` directory.
+To run the SoccerNet evaluation on them:

+    python sncalib/evaluate_camera.py -s data/SoccerNet/calibration-2023/ --split test -p cams_out/